Welcome to Communication Studies

-- Communication Studies faculty members published more than 250 peer-refereed articles in communication journals.
+- Communication Studies faculty members have published more than 250 peer-refereed articles in renowned communication journals.

 National and International Recognition

-- Communication Studies faculty members are leaders in the communication discipline, serving as officers in regional and national communication associations, and as journal editors and editorial board members.
-Our faculty members have received a record ten Presidential Awards of Excellence for teaching, research or service to Texas State.
+- Communication Studies faculty members are leaders in the communication discipline.
+We serve as officers in regional and national communication associations, as well as journal editors and editorial board members.
+Our faculty have received a record-number of Presidential Awards of Excellence for teaching, research or service to Texas State.

-- Communication Studies professors are often cited in national and international media outlets including: the Washington Post, the Wall Street Journal, the New York Daily News, ABC News Radio, the Mumbai Mirror, AARP, Wisconsin Law Review, the Times of India, Yahoo India, Quo!
-(Spain & Mexico), Fox News, Men's Health, Indian Express, and the Chicago Sun-Times.
-Our faculty members are nationally and internationally known for their research expertise.
+- Communication Studies professors are often cited in national and international media outlets including: the Washington Post, the Wall Street Journal, the New York Daily News, ABC News, AARP, Fox News, Men's Health and the Chicago Sun-Times.

 - The LBJ Debate Society and Elton Abernathy Forensics Society has won the overall state championship title at the Texas Intercollegiate Forensics Association (TIFA) Championships for 16 of the last 17 years.